Thursday, November 3, 2016

 For as long as I can remember, being a Cubs fan was less about baseball and more about belief.

 When the Cubs fell behind three games to one, it felt like fate had returned to finish the job.
 I told myself I’d seen this movie before.
 That maybe I should spare myself the heartbreak.
 But I couldn’t not watch.
-It was like waiting for a train wreck I couldn’t look away from—slow, inevitable, painful.
+It was like waiting for a train wreck, I couldn’t look away from the slow, the inevitable, the painful.

 Then Game 6 in Cleveland.
-Arrieta was sharp, the bats came alive, and suddenly—suddenly—the Cubs looked like the team we’d watched dominate the regular season.
+Arrieta was sharp, the bats came alive, and suddenly the Cubs looked like the team we’d watched dominate the regular season.
 Bryant went deep.
 Russell hit a grand slam.
 The Cubs scored early and often.
 It wasn’t close.
 A 9–3 win, the series tied, and all bets were off.
-They hadn’t just forced a Game 7—they’d swung the emotional pendulum completely.
+They hadn’t just forced a Game 7; they’d swung the emotional pendulum completely.
 From dread to fire.
 From “here we go again” to “maybe this is the year.”

 Somewhere deep down, I started to believe.
 Not with bravado.
 Not with certainty.
 But with that quiet, familiar flicker that’s carried Cubs fans through lifetimes.